Killzone 2: PlayStation Home

-In the North American version of PlayStation Home, if users pre-ordered Killzone 2 from Amazon.com, users received free male and female I.S.A. and Helghast uniforms for their avatar.
-In the European version of PlayStation Home, if users participated in the "Killzone AM" event that took place on Saturday March 28, 2009, at 11 am CET for one full round, the Home Managers gave the participants a code for the Killzone 2 uniforms.
+In the North American version of PlayStation Home, if users pre-ordered Killzone 2 from Amazon.com, they would receive free male and female I.S.A. and Helghast uniforms for their avatar.
+In the European version of PlayStation Home, if users participated in the "Killzone AM" event that took place on 28 March 2009, at 11 am CET for one full round, the Home Managers gave the participants a code for the Killzone 2 uniforms.
 Requirement was that users had to have a United Kingdom PSN account.
 For a limited time in Japanese Home, users received an I.S.A. uniform for watching the Killzone 2 trailer and answering a questionnaire.
 To get the Helghast uniform in Japan, users had to do a pre-order.
 In Home's shopping complex, there are fourteen — seven for male and seven for female — Killzone 2 themed shirts available for purchase as well as the Helghast Tactician uniform.
-A costume for Radec was released on March 4, 2010, to the European Home and has been released in the North American.
+A costume for Radec was released on 4 March 2010 to the European Home and has been released in the North American.

 Guerrilla Games have released a Killzone 2 themed apartment called the "Visari Throne Room" for Home.
 The Visari Throne Room apartment is based on the throne room inside Visari's Palace from the final mission of Killzone 2.
 For the Visari Throne Room, there are five pieces of furniture based on actual palace furnishings from Killzone 2: two types of Visari-style chairs, an administrative desk, a plant container with authentic Helghan vegetation, and a freestanding painting which portrays an important moment in the colonial history of the Helghast.
-The Visari Throne Room and matching furniture were made available to the European Home on July 2, 2009, the North American on August 27, 2009, and the Asian and Japanese Home on October 9, 2009.
+The Visari Throne Room and matching furniture were made available to the European Home on 2 July 2009, the North American on 27 August 2009, and the Asian and Japanese Home on 9 October 2009.